tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   for `fmap` return:

-  - not lifted value which is supposed to be passed down the chain (it will be wrapped with `Either::Right` monad type for `Either#fmap`)
+  - plain value which is supposed to be passed down the chain

   for `tee` return: